microsoft/nni/docs/Tuners.md

 > * [hyperopt-tuner](../src/sdk/pynni/nni/hyperopt_tuner)
 > * [evolution-based-customized-tuner](../examples/tuners/ga_customer_tuner)

-## Write a more advanced automl algorithm
+### Write a more advanced automl algorithm

 The methods above are usually enough to write a general tuner.
 However, users may also want more methods, for example, intermediate results, trials' state (e.g., the methods in assessor), in order to have a more powerful automl algorithm.
 Therefore, we have another concept called `advisor` which directly inherits from `MsgDispatcherBase` in [`src/sdk/pynni/nni/msg_dispatcher_base.py`](../src/sdk/pynni/nni/msg_dispatcher_base.py).
 Please refer to [here](./howto_3_CustomizedAdvisor.md) for how to write a customized advisor.

 ## More advanced Tuner -- Advisor

-Now let's talk about a special Tuner: Adivor. **The concept of adivisor doesn't affect the usage of NNI, so you can skip this part if you are in a hurry.**
+Now let's talk about a special Tuner: Adivor. **The concept of adivisor is the advanced feature of tuner, skip this section will not affect using NNI.**

 Advisor targets the scenario that the automl algorithm wants the methods of both tuner and assessor.
 Advisor is similar to tuner on that it receives trial configuration request, final results, and generate trial configurations.
 Also, it is similar to assessor on that it receives intermediate results, trial's end state, and could send trial kill command.
 Note that, if you use Advisor, tuner and assessor are not allowed to be used at the same time.